mircealungu/mircea/thoughtstream.md

 Hope is greater than death.

-And love is greater than everything else.
+Although love is greater than even hope.

-The arithmetic of christianity.
+The arithmetic of christianity :)

 **May 4**